Most Companies Use One of Two Ingestion Patterns

 If you are wondering how companies ingest data into their warehouse, this post is for you.

-You will learn the patterns companies use and their trade-offs.
+You’ll learn the patterns companies use to ingest data and their trade-offs.

 Ingestion Pattern Is Chosen Based on Data Velocity